codeplaysoftware/standards-proposals/graphs/index.md

 #### Single Queue Submit

-This extension allows a graph to be recorded from multiple different queues, but ony submitted to a single queue.
+This extension allows a graph to be recorded from multiple different queues, but only submitted to a single queue.
 The device associated with a queue is not captured by the graph recording, only the commands submitted and their dependencies.
 The device used for graph execution is the device associated with the queue the graph is submitted to, and this device will execute the complete